 How to Get to South Georgia Island

-Below, we have links to our trips to Antarctica that currently include South Georgia.
+Below, we have links to our South Georgia cruises.
 Browse around and you will see there are many ways to get to South Georgia Island, all by expedition cruise: you can head due east from Ushuaia; go via the Falkland Islands first, then sail southeast; head northeast from Antarctica; or even fly to the Falklands then sail over to South Georgia.
 Expect at least two days at sea to get there, no matter what direction you come from, and three days if you are going direct from Ushuaia.
 As always, contact AdventureSmith for a personalized look at the best trip, ship and departure for your interests and budget, or view our selection of Antarctica cruise deals to search by what’s on sale.

 The Best Time to Visit South Georgia